 Get us to linger by giving us something to play with.

-Don’t follow us around or you’ll spook us; check-in every few minutes by pointing something out about what we’re looking at.
+Don’t follow a potential male shopper around or you’ll spook us; check-in every few minutes by pointing something out about what we’re looking at.

 If you wrap, let us know that up front – it is a great option that makes a difference to our overall shopping experience.

 Acknowledge your return policies right away – make it safe for us to buy.

 If we trust you and pick something out ask us, “Who else is on your list?”
 We only want to do this chore once.

 If we can’t decide between a couple of items (and it's not Christmas Eve,) suggest we purchase the best item and return it if we change our mind before giving; that way we’ll at least have something.
 Remind us that otherwise we’ll have to return to the chore of the mall again and worse, you might lose out because the item could be gone.

 If you’re an apparel store, don’t make a big deal if we don’t know the size of our wife, girlfriend, buddy or child.
 Instead ask us to point out someone in the store about their size.
 Remind us it can all be returned.